ssi-schaefer/lcdsl/README.md

 	* `argument` (not for type 'group'): allows to specify command line arguments for the program to launch
 	* `environment` (not for type 'group'): allows to specify an environment variable to place into the launches environment.

-Multiple Arguments have to be quoted each, key and value separately to work properly:
+Multiple Arguments have to be quoted each, key and value separately, but may be written in one line:
 `vm-argument '-os' '${target.os}'`

 For all the above, check content assist to get an idea of the supported values and the exact syntax.